 Climbing and Bouldering

 SIS sports centre just opened a new climbing and bouldering hall.
 With three floors of bouldering, you will not be bored before you get tired.
 The main focus is on students, so they offer a fair price and student discounts.
 There is also an area for children and two kilterboards.
+Other options are PLAYGROUND at Forus or Sørmarka Arena.

 Swimming and Surfing

 Indoor swimming pools offer a great escape when the weather is cold and wet.
 But if you’re set on seeing some sunlight, the outdoor pool at Gamlingen is a good option.
 For the more adventurous, surfing is a good rainy-day activity.
 After all, the wetsuit is only warm when it’s wet.
 In the summertime, the waves are fairly small and suitable for beginners.
-In wintertime, the waves become more challenging.
+In the wintertime, the waves become more challenging.

 Pub Crawling